Dalmatae: Culture

-Archaeology and onomastic shows that the Delmatae were akin to eastern Illyrians and northern Pannonii.
+Archaeology and onomastics show that the Delmatae were akin to eastern Illyrians and northern Pannonii.
 The tribe was subject to Celtic influences.
 One of the Dalmatian tribes was called Baridustae that later was settled in Roman Dacia.
 Pliny the Elder also mentioned the Tariotes, and their territory Tariota, which was described as an ancient region.
 The Tariotes are considered part of the Delmatae.

 The archeological remnants suggest their material culture was more primitive than those of the surrounding ancient tribes, especially in comparison with the oldest Liburnians.
 Only their production of weapons was rather advanced.
 Their elite had stone built houses only, but numerous Delmatic herdmen yet settled in natural caves, and a characteristic detail in their usual clothing was the fur cap.

 Their nomadic society had a strong patriarchal structure, consisting chiefly of shepherds, warriors and their chieftains.
 Their main jobs had been the extensive cattle breeding, and the iterative plundering of other surrounding tribes and of coastal towns on the Adriatic.

 Religion

-The major collective deity of the Delmatic federation was their pastoral god 'Sylvanus' they called Vidasus.
-His divine wife was 'Thana', a Delmatic goddess mostly comparable with Roman Diana and Greek Artemis.
-Their frequent reliefs often accompanied by nymphs, are partly conserved up today in some cliffs of Dalmatia; in Imotski valley also their temple used from 4th to 1st century BC, was unearthed.
-The third important one of Delmatae was a war god 'Armatus' comparable with Roman Mars and Greek Ares.
-Their bad deity was the celestial Dragon devouring the sun or moon in the eclipses.
+The major collective deity of the Delmatic federation was their pastoral god Vidasus, similar to the Roman god Sylvanus.
+His divine wife was Thana, a Delmatic goddess mostly comparable with Roman Diana and Greek Artemis.
+Reliefs of these gods — often accompanied by nymphs — are partly conserved today in some cliffs in Dalmatia.
+Their 4th to 1st century BC temple was unearthed in Imotski valley.
+Another important diety of the Delmatae was the war god Armatus, comparable with Roman Mars and Greek Ares.
+A malevolent deity was the celestial Dragon, devourer of the sun or moon in the eclipses.

 A strong weapons cult was very specific for the patriarchal Delmatae, and in their masculine tombs different weapons are widely present (that is rare in neighbouring peoples e.g. Liburni, Iapydes, etc.).
 Their usual tombs were under the stone tumuli of kurgan type.
 After the classic Roman reports (Muzic 1998), nomadic Delmatae were extremely superstitious, and they had a primitive panic dread from all celestial phenomena: any view on the night stars was for them forbidden in the fear of a sure death, and in the case of solar or lunar eclipses they repeated tremendous collective howling because of the immediate world ending, made hysterical suicides etc.